priyankasaggu/priyankasaggu.github.io/_posts/2025-12-19-k8s-serviceaccount-jwt.md

 Note: all notes this point onwards is me copy/pasting instructions I got from docs or otherwise tinkering with AI.

-The `n` and `e` are respectively called the "modulus" and "public exponent" which is what we will use to contruct the RSA public key.
+The `n` and `e` are respectively called the "modulus" and "public exponent" which is what I will use to contruct the RSA public key.

 Below mathematics is what is used to convert the "n" and "e" to a public key.

-What the following process does is 5 things for the "n" and "e" values we got:
+What the following process does is 5 things for the "n" and "e" values I got:
 - convert them from `base64url` to `base64` to `binary`.
 - then interpret them as Integers
 - then wrap them into something called `ASN.1` structure
 - then do something called DER (Distinguished Encoding Rules) encoding this above `ASN.1` structure
 - and finall wrap that `DER` into a PEM.

-Once we got the PEM version, at that point, openssl will be able to use it.
+Once I got the PEM version, at that point, openssl will be able to use it.

 I'm doing the below steps on my host machine, because i need `openssl`, `base64`, `xxd`, and `jq`, which are not present in the container.